No items found.

 Integrated editorial insights and industry connections

-The coaching team works in close collaboration with the editorial team, consulting them regularly on your story.
-Our students receive the latest publishing industry advice every step of the way.
-Your success is at the heart of our program.
+The coaching team works in close collaboration with our editorial team, consulting them regularly on your story.
+Our writers receive the latest publishing industry advice at every stage of the process.

 Our coaching team